eroots/ztem2edi/readme.rst

 Installs a script to convert ZTEM data in Geosoft .grd or .gdb format to magnetotelluric EDI format.
 Call the script from within the folder containing the ZTEM data files to be converted.

+Note that the geosoft dependency (and therefore this package) requires python version 3.9.*.
+Ensure that your environment is using this version before trying to install ztem2edi.

 Install the script directly using pip and git:

   pip install git+https://github.com/eroots/ztem2edi.git